open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

         model = ExampleTenant
 {% endhighlight %}

-Specify that this Form will use the [Tenant model](#extending-tenantwithcontainer) we defined before.
+Create a field later used to assign a user to this Tenant:

 {% highlight python %}
     creator = forms.ModelChoiceField(queryset=User.objects.all())
 {% endhighlight %}

-Create a field later used to assign a user to this Tenant.
+When creating the Form, set initial values for the fields:

 {% highlight python %}
     def __init__(self, *args, **kwargs):